pepdbm7/Music-3D-Cube/README.md

 To retrieve data from the API you should register as a [Developer in Spotify](https://developer.spotify.com) to get an access Token.

-Once you have the token just put it in spotifyLogic of the file src/services/spotifylogic.js.
+Once you have the token just put it in iTunesLogic of the file src/services/iTunesLogic.js.

 Go to the container folder with your terminal and use this commands: